 Car insurance fronting is when a lower risk driver insures a vehicle in their name but the actual driver is someone else.
 It usually takes the form of an older driver fronting for someone who falls into a a higher risk category, such as a young or inexperienced driver.

 Why do people insure their car under a different name?

 The reality for many young drivers is that they have to pay more for their car insurance.
-This is because their age group, among other factors, represents a higher risk to insurers.
-In an effort to save money, some well-meaning parents falsely declare to insurance companies that they drive a particular car more than their son or daughter.
+Car insurance premiums are calculated based on a range of factors, including age and driving experience.
+Younger or inexperienced drivers present a greater risk to insurers because they’re still learning and, in general, may be more likely to be involved in an insured event.
+To save money, some well-meaning parents falsely declare to insurance companies that they drive a particular car more than their child.

 You risk your claim being rejected

-If you’re being purposefully dishonest with your insurer, you could get your claim rejected in the event of an accident.
-This could mean having to pay damage costs out of your own pocket – then you’d really be up Ship Creek.
+If you’re being purposefully dishonest with your insurer, you could have your claim rejected in the event of an accident.
+This could mean having to pay damage costs out of your own pocket.
+Then you’d really be up Ship Creek.

 - Buy your car insurance online and you may enjoy discounted rates.
 AAMI offers $50 off your new Comprehensive Car Insurance if you get a quote and purchase online.

 - Pay your premiums annually.
 Some insurers may charge you less if you pay annually as opposed to on a monthly basis, so it’s worth checking with your insurer.

 - Take advantage of your insurers safe driving rewards programs.
 AAMI offers a Safe Driver Rewards discount for every consecutive year you drive safely and when you don’t make a claim.